Most Common Home Buyer Questions

 Another variable we consider is the property’s condition, which includes the building itself.

-This is a complex area with a lot to consider, such as the building’s profile, age, unit mix, and electrical and plumbing quality.
+This complex area has much to consider, such as the building’s profile, age, unit mix, and electrical and plumbing quality.
 Of course, how good or bad the state of the apartment and building will affect the value.

 Improvements and upgrades

 Has the home received any recent renovations or upgrades?
-If so, this could make a big difference to the home’s value.
-If the home hasn’t received many upgrades, we’ll look at the potential renovation cost, another factor to consider.
+If so, this could make a big difference to its value.
+If it hasn’t received many upgrades, we’ll look at the potential renovation cost, another factor to consider.
 Kitchens and bathrooms tend to be where most renovations are focused, as these areas promise the highest returns on investment.

 Comp analysis